aws/aws-iot-device-sdk-embedded-C/README.md

     openssl req -x509 -nodes -sha256 -days 365 -newkey rsa:2048 -keyout ca.key -out ca.crt
     ```

+    You will be prompted to configure the Common Name (CN) after running the following command.
+It's crucial to enter the same value that was specified for the `BROKER_ENDPOINT` macro in the demo_config.h file.
+In this particular instance, the correct value to enter is simply "localhost".
     ```sh
     # Generate server key and certificate.# Provide the Subject field information as appropriate for Server certificate.
 Make sure the Common Name (CN) field is different from the root CA certificate.
     openssl req -nodes -sha256 -new -keyout server.key -out server.csr # Sign with the CA cert.